jdlogan0/chordclash-dev-portfolio/README.md

 One feature that I was set on including in our final product was the singers switching based on player health.
 It may not have been essential to gameplay, but it was one of my favorite quirks of the multiplayer game.

-Sequences aren’t really made to be dynamically changed at runtime - there are some options available, but it's not necessarily clear what *can't* be dynamic.
+I wanted to avoid using regular audio players for the singers because of lag.
+If the sequence were to lag and the singers were being controlled elsewhere, the singers would end up out of time with the sequence.
+Therefore, I tried to prioritize using sequences over other methods.
+This wasn't an easy task as sequences aren’t really made to be dynamically changed at runtime - there are some options available, but it's not necessarily clear what *can't* be dynamic.

 I was initially able to get the switch to happen smoothly using subsequences.
 There were two subsequences that each had just the audio for the singer.
 An event track in the main sequence had keys for every point I wanted the singers to possibly switch.
 When the event was triggered, the correct subsequence was deactivated using loops to go through tracks and disable every section.